 Forever under the shadow of Suez, Dodds-Parker never returned to ministerial office.
 He finally did retire as an MP when Harold Wilson called the October 1974 election.

 He remained an active Member of the European Parliament until February 1975.
-Cheltenham therefore bookended our membership of that institution, also supplying one of the last UK MEPs before Brexit, which would have horrified Dodds-Parker.
+Cheltenham therefore bookended our membership of that institution, also supplying one of the last UK MEPs before Brexit, an event which would have saddened Dodds-Parker.
 His first hand experience of the horrors of what he called “European civil wars” and the threat of Russia made him a firm supporter of a United Europe and he wrote later with much greater affection for the collaborative European Parliament than for his troubled time at Westminster.

 Sir Douglas Dodds-Parker must count as one of Cheltenham’s most distinguished if controversial MPs, a player not just in British national politics but on the international stage.
 But in 1974 there was quite clearly an anti-Tory majority in Cheltenham and his successor would have to work hard at home to hold the seat.